Learning to Be Cautious: Experiments

-The ``all fashion images'' scenario replicates our motivating example and shows that the help action is utilized more on the fashion images by $k$-of-$N$ policies as $k$ is decreased (\ie/, with more risk aversion), up to $29\%$ of the time for $1$-of-$20$.
-The $\optimalPolicyLabel(\hat{\reward})$ baseline is the least likely to use the help action on each novel dataset, and this propensity does not change substantially with the dataset.
-Decreasing the $k/N$ ratio causes the $k$-of-$N$ policies to increase the help action frequency on the letter images from 3\% to 6\%.

-In the single-image regime, $1$-of-$20$ selects the help action 89\% of the time on the fashion images and 68\% on the letter images---46 and 69 times more often, respectively, than the $\optimalPolicyLabel(\hat{\reward})$ baseline.
-And when $1$-of-$20$ does not select the help action with the letter images, it does so for letters that resemble digits, \eg/, o, s, i, l, j, and z resemble 0, 5, 1, and 2.
-See Appendix A for more details, including confusion matrices of selected actions.
+In novel settings, the ``all fashion images'' scenario replicates our motivating example and shows that the help action is utilized more on the fashion images by $k$-of-$N$ policies as $\nicefrac{k}{N}$ is decreased (\ie/, with more risk aversion), up to $29\%$ for $1$-of-$20$.
+The $\optimalPolicyLabel(\hat{\reward})$ baseline, which represents the traditional approach that ignores caution, is the least likely to use the help action on each novel dataset.
+We see a similar but more muted effect on the letter images, where the help action frequency ranges from $3\%$ to $6\%$.
+Nevertheless, in the single-image regime, $1$-of-$20$ selects the help action $89\%$ of the time on the fashion images and $68\%$ on the letter images --- $46$ and $69$ times more often, respectively, than the $\optimalPolicyLabel(\hat{\reward})$ baseline.
+And when $1$-of-$20$ does not select the help action with the letter images, it does so for letters that resemble digits, \eg/, o, s, i, l, j, and z resemble $0$, $5$, $1$, and $2$, respectively.
+See Appendix~\ref{app:mnist} for more details, including confusion matrices of selected actions.

-\textbf{Discovering Non-Obvious Cautious Actions.} Our next task is to discover non-obvious cautious actions where the value of each action is input-dependent.
-This time, there are only ten actions and the reward for action indexed as $a \in \set{0, \dots, 9}$ is $(a + 1)$ if $a$ is the correct label for a given digit image or $\nicefrac{-(a + 2)}{9}$ otherwise.
-The reward for a correct classification scales with the action index, but so does the cost of misclassification.
-This reward function also ensures that always choosing action zero has the same expected value as guessing the digit at uniform random assuming a balanced distribution of digit images.
-Thus, policies that choose lower index actions are more cautious.

-Again, we evaluate our approach in two regimes, one where the set of novel states is an MNIST test set and another where evaluation is done on each of these images individually. \cref{fig:risk_reward_hist} shows the average action index chosen by each algorithm in each novel environment.
+\textbf{Discovering Non-Obvious Cautious Actions.} In this task, an image is presented as before but there are only ten actions, and the reward for action indexed as $a \in \set{0, \dots, 9}$ is $(a + 1)$ if $a$ is the correct label for a given digit image or $\nicefrac{-(a + 2)}{9}$ otherwise.
+The reward for a correct classification increases with the action index, but so does the cost of misclassification, while keeping the mean constant under a uniform digit distribution.
+As a result, policies that choose lower index actions can be thought to be more cautious, avoiding the possibly large negative rewards of misclassification.
+Hand-crafted methods explicitly designed to detect novel or out-of-distribution states, like~\parencite{vyas2018out}, cannot be employed in this and the following tasks because there is no designated cautious action.
+Again, we evaluate our approach in two regimes, one where the set of novel states is a test set and another where evaluation is done on each of these images individually. \cref{fig:risk_reward_hist} shows the average action index chosen by each algorithm in the novel environments.